thegworld/gtx-browser/styleguide/c++/c++-features.md

 ## C++17 TBD Language Features {#core-review-17}

-The following C++17 language features are not allowed in the Chromium codebase.
+The following C++17 language features are not allowed in the GTx Browser codebase.
 See the top of this page on how to propose moving a feature from this list into the allowed or banned sections.